MRtrix3/mrtrix3/docs/reference/scripts/dwinormalise.rst

 Synopsis
 --------

-Perform intensity normalisation of DWIs
+Perform various forms of intensity normalisation of DWIs

 Usage
 -----